marvpour/lego-brickify/README.md

 Turn any image into a LEGO® brick blueprint

 ## 📌 Overview
-LegoBrick takes an input image and analyzes it to determine the exact LEGO bricks you would need to recreate it.
-Whether you’re building pixel art, custom LEGO portraits, or creative designs, LegoBrick helps you translate any image into a brick-by-brick shopping list.
+LegoBrickify takes an input image and analyzes it to determine the exact LEGO bricks you would need to recreate it.
+Whether you’re building pixel art, custom LEGO portraits, or creative designs, LegoBrickify helps you translate any image into a brick-by-brick shopping list.

 ## 🚀 Features
 - **Image-to-Brick Conversion** – Upload any image, and get a breakdown of required LEGO bricks.